How To: Create a replica where the secondary replica data is in a different coordinate system than the primary replica data

 - Click Finish to create the new datasets in the target geodatabase with the schema from the origin, but with the destination coordinate system.

-The datasets chosen to be replicated are created in the child geodatabase in the destination coordinate system.
+The datasets chosen to be replicated are created in the secondary geodatabase in the destination coordinate system.

-- Run Extract Data again, this time it copies the data from the origin to the child geodatabase.
+- Run Extract Data again.
+This time it copies the data from the origin to the secondary geodatabase.

 - In the Extract Data Wizard choose to extract Data and Re-use schema.
 This extracts the data from the Source and copies it into the target using the Spatial Reference defined in Step 9.